Skip to content

 Missing Measurement Uncertainty

-ISO 17025 requires that calibration results include measurement uncertainty.
+ISO/IEC 17025 requires that calibration results include measurement uncertainty.
 If your certificate only shows "pass/fail" without uncertainty data, it may not satisfy your quality system requirements.
 Ask your calibration provider to include uncertainty values on all certificates.
+To check whether a certificate meets every mandatory ISO/IEC 17025 field, paste it into the Calibration Certificate Completeness Checker — no upload, no signup.
+To combine your own Type A and Type B uncertainty contributions per JCGM 100, see the Measurement Uncertainty Calculator.

 Expired or Overdue Calibrations